 - Pull weight adjustment issues

 It can adjust from just 8 oz to 4 lbs in pull weight with the three different springs that come with it.
-With this adjustable versatility, switching from tactical to hunting is as easy as changing a spring.
-Said system makes this Remington 700 trigger one-of-a kind.
+With this adjustability, switching from tactical to hunting is as easy as changing a spring.
 All internal parts are made with stainless steel, which is the best choice for resisting corrosion with proper maintenance.
-One of the best features for many shooters is the ability to adjust weight, over travel, and sear engagement without having to remove the stock or anything else.
-The price really is the only hard thing to swallow with this trigger, but considering the quality, it is well worth it.
+However, the price really is the only hard thing to swallow with this trigger, but considering the quality, it is well worth it.

 - Drop-in system